Indian reservation: Land tenure and federal Indian law

 The demographic factor, coupled with landownership data, led, for example, to litigation between the Devils Lake Sioux and the State of North Dakota, where non-Indians owned more acreage than tribal members even though more Native Americans resided on the reservation than non-Indians.
 The court decision turned, in part, on the perception of Indian character, contending that the tribe did not have jurisdiction over the alienated allotments.
 In a number of instances—e.g., the Yakama Indian Reservation—tribes have identified open and closed areas within reservations.
 One finds the majority of non-Indian landownership and residence in the open areas and, contrariwise, closed areas represent exclusive tribal residence and related conditions.

 Spring roundup of Paiute-owned cattle begins at Pyramid Lake Indian Reservation, 1973.

 Indian country today consists of tripartite government—i. e., federal, state and/or local, and tribal.
 Where state and local governments may exert some, but limited, law-and-order authority, tribal sovereignty is diminished.
 This situation prevails in connection with Indian gaming, because federal legislation makes the state a party to any contractual or statutory agreement.

 Finally, occupancy on reservations can be by virtue of tribal or individual tenure.
 There are many churches on reservations; most would occupy tribal land by consent of the federal government or the tribe.
 Bureau of Indian Affairs (BIA) agency offices, hospitals, schools, and other facilities usually occupy residual federal parcels within reservations.
 Many reservations include one or more sections (about 640 acres) of land for schools, but such land typically remains part of the reservation (e.g., Enabling Act of 1910 at Section 20).
 As a general practice, such land may sit idle or be used for cattle grazing by tribal ranchers.

 Gaming

 In 1979, the Seminole tribe in Florida opened a high-stakes bingo operation on its reservation in Florida.
 The state attempted to close the operation down but was stopped in the courts.
 In the 1980s, the case of California v.
 Cabazon Band of Mission Indians established the right of reservations to operate other forms of gambling operations.
 In 1988, Congress passed the Indian Gaming Regulatory Act, which recognized the right of Native American tribes to establish gambling and gaming facilities on their reservations as long as the states in which they are located have some form of legalized gambling.

 Today, many Native American casinos are used as tourist attractions, including as the basis for hotel and conference facilities, to draw visitors and revenue to reservations.
-Successful gaming operations on some reservations have greatly increased the economic wealth of some tribes, enabling their investment to improve infrastructure, education, and health for their people.
+Successful gaming operations on some reservations have improved the ability of tribes to provide investment towards infrastructure and education.